bigscience-workshop/bigscience/train/tr11-200B-ml/README.md

 so 3.5 months in the best case scenario.
 But more likely 150-200 days since it'll be less of everything plus potential issues.
 We will know more once we get access to 1 replica as then we should get a much better TFLOPs estimation, which will then be less for DP>1.

+And this estimate is w/o encountering any problems, which is unlikely, so add more overhead for rollbacks and restarts.

 See [Estimate total training time](../../math#estimate-total-training-time) for details of the math.

 XXX: actually are we training for 300B or 400B tokens because of Multi-Lingual? in which case it'll be 1/3 longer!